 Furthermore, cooking spinach can also have some positive effects on nutrient retention.
 The breakdown of the plant’s cell walls during cooking can make certain nutrients more accessible and bioavailable.
 For instance, cooking spinach can increase the availability of certain beneficial compounds, such as lutein, zeaxanthin, and beta-carotene.

-See also Can you cook link sausage in the oven
+See also How long do you cook corn on cob in oven

 Conclusion: